Magdeleine Anglade: Career

 At the 1984 European Parliament election in France held that June, Anglade gained reelection to the European Parliament and took up her seat on 24 July 1984 as a member of the European Democratic Alliance.
 She was vice-chair of the Delegation for relations with the United States from January 1987 to July 1989 and was a member of the Bureau of the European Parliament between October 1987 and July 1989.
 Anglade was a member of the Committee on Budgetary Control, the Committee on Women's Rights, the Economic and Monetary Affairs and Industrial Policy and the Political Affairs Committee.
 She was a substitute of the Committee on Institutional Affairs, the Committee on Social Affairs and Employment and the Political Affairs Committee.
 Anglade left the National Centre of Independents and Peasants' steering committee in May 1986, citing the rise of the National Front party.

-On 28 September 1994, she was elected to the Senate to represent the Paris department as a Rally for the Republic senator in an by-election held following the September 1994 death of François Collet.
+On 28 September 1994, she was elected to the Senate to represent the Paris department as a Rally for the Republic senator in a by-election held following the September 1994 death of François Collet.
 Anglade was a member of the Cultural Affairs Committee.
 She left the Senate on 24 September 1995, having decided not to stand for re-election.
 Anglade was appointed chair of the supervisory board of the magazine publishers Valmonde in January 1991, having been its since 1972.
 She was selected to become vice-president of the Union of the Parisian weekly press and was also vice-president of the Professional Syndicate of Magazine and Opinion Press as well as honorary vice-president of the National Committee for French Muslims.